carpentries/assessment-archives/README.md

 ### Surveys

-The surveys are both storred within the `master` branch and the `gh-pages`branch.
+The surveys are both storred within the `main` branch and the `gh-pages` branch.
 Each survey is in a directory with a short name that describes the survey.
 Within these directories, the latest version occurs twice: once under its short name (the same as the directory) and once with its version number.
 Older versions only occur once using their version number.

 The version number is a combination of (1) the date the version was created; (2) the first 6 characters of the SHA256 of the content of the file.